tthorntone/AdNauseam-Wiki/Dynamic-filtering---examples.md

 The article could be read all fine with dynamic filtering.
 For many users it's often only what matters for most sites.

-Without µBlock enabled at all, 61 hostnames were hit, with the consumed bandwidth at 2,627,068 bytes.
+Without µBlock enabled at all, 61 different hostnames were hit, with the consumed bandwidth at 2,627,068 bytes.

 | No dynamic filtering | Dynamic filtering<br>3rd-party `<script>`<br>3rd-party `<iframe>` |
 |---------------------:|------------------------------------------------------:|